 History of the Park and the Foundation

-Millennium Park Foundation was established in 1998 as a private, nonprofit conservancy of Millennium Park.
+Millennium Park Foundation was established in 1998 as a nonprofit organization that shared the same vision as the City of Chicago for a world-class arts and cultural space in the Loop business district of downtown.
 How did it come about and why?
 First, we must tell the story of why this phenomenal Park was so instrumental in changing the landscape of Chicago’s Loop district.

 Historically, Grant Park has been portrayed as the “front yard” of Chicago.
 It has served as the primary recreational area for generations of Chicagoans since it was officially designated parkland in 1844.
 Despite early 19th century legal restrictions that prohibited any development within the vacant premises, in 1852, the City of Chicago gave a significant portion of the land to the Illinois Central Railroad Company (ICR) in exchange for constructing a breakwater in Lake Michigan.
 This exchange resulted in the construction of an immense system of railroad tracks running between Chicago’s waterfront and the developing Loop district.